Why It Works

 - Cubed mozzarella stirred into the dish creates pockets of gooey cheese.

-Nothing says comfort like a baked pasta dish loaded with creamy sauce and cheese.
-If my full-fledged No-Boil Baked Ziti is the completist, Super Mario 3 version of the dish, this week's skillet ziti is like using the magic whistle to jump straight to World 8.
+If my full-fledged No-Boil Baked Ziti from last week is the completist, Super Mario 3 version of the dish, this week's skillet ziti is like using the magic whistle to jump straight to World 8.
 Not quite as satisfying, but a great alternative if time is of the essence.

 - 1 pound dry ziti, penne, or other tubular pasta